bostongolang/golang-lab-chat/lessons/03-user-input.md

 1. Using the reader and writer we just created, write some code in `handleConnection` that does the following:

   1. Prints "Enter your username: " on the socket.
-  2. Reads the username in as a string from the socket.
+  2. Reads the username from the user connected to the socket.
   3. Echos the username back on the socket to the user by printing "Welcome, [username]!"

   Hint: make sure you call `Flush()` to the `writer` socket after writing to it.